usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 | **Greater program uptake** | Easier access leads to more eligible families enrolling, which supports the program’s mission. |
 | **Cost savings to the government and applicants** | Less staff burden, fewer application errors, and reduced in-office foot traffic. |

-**Activity:** The “Using AI to Draft Your Return on Mission and Performance Metrics” activity will be facilitated during class as a guided exercise.

 ## Linking Product Vision → Procurement Objective → Metrics → Return on Mission

 | Phase | Purpose | Key output |